-Remote ISO 9001 certification audits have become a popular and viable option for organizations worldwide.
+Remote (or virtual) ISO 9001 certification has become a popular and viable option for organizations worldwide.
 Benefits include cost savings, improved efficiency and greater flexibility.
 Environmental benefits are evident too, since there's no need for auditors to travel the organization's premises.

 But how do remote ISO 9001 audits compare with traditional on-site audits?
 Are they right for you and your company?
 And what should you know in advance?

 The number of organizations opting for remote ISO 9001audits grew considerably in 2020, and many CEOs and top management reported having had positive experiences.

 For most organizations, a remote certification audit is much the same as one conducted on-site.
 External auditors will:

 Review your company's documentation and make sure it complies with ISO 9001:2015 requirements.

 Evaluate the effectiveness of your Quality Management System.

 The key difference between remote and traditional audits, then, is that remote ISO 9001 audits are conducted with the help of video conferencing technology and without the auditors needing to visit your company's premises.
 This not only helps reduce the cost of the audit, it also minimizes the carbon footprint associated with car and air travel, as well as helping to make the audit process faster, less disruptive, and ultimately more satisfying and productive for those involved.

 Auditors who conduct the remote ISO 9001 certification audit are employees or representatives of Accredited Registrars, who in turn are members of an Accreditation Board.